 Meka Wilson’s Key Insights

-Meka Wilson, a wonderful homeschool mom with valuable insights gained from her years homeschooling her two
+Meka Wilson is a wonderful homeschool mom with valuable insights gained from her years homeschooling her two

 daughters.
 She is also a talented singer and is married to Bryan Wilson, a talented visual artist.
 She wished she knew “that it’s ok if my children aren’t grasping a concept initially.